 Reinstatement can occur in one of two ways:

-1. The first is by giving an interim authority notice to the Licensing Authority and this must be given by the freeholder, leaseholder or the Premises Licence Holder's insolvency practitioner or executor within twenty eight days of the death or insolvency.
+1. The first is by giving an interim authority notice to the Licensing Authority must be given by the freeholder, leaseholder or the Premises Licence Holder's insolvency practitioner or executor within twenty eight days of the death or insolvency.
 Notice must also be given to the local Chief Police Officer within the twenty eight day period.
 Once granted, an application to transfer the licence must be made within three months of the interim authority notice being given, otherwise the premises licence lapses.

-In both cases, until the interim authority notice or transfer is in place, no licensable activity can take place after the insolvency or death.
+Until the interim authority notice or transfer is in place, no licensable activity can take place after the insolvency or death.

 In conjunction with the BII, we have created an exam compiled from past paper questions.